 About Baylor Scott & White All Saints and Andrews Women's Hospital

 Baylor Scott & White All Saints Medical Center and Andrews Women's Hospital provides a robust and diverse patient population with high acuity and volume of OB and GYN patients.
-Our Labor and Delivery unit has 19 rooms and is expanding to add another four birthing suites by late 2021.
+Our Labor and Delivery unit has 23 rooms, including a brand new L&D wing.
 We will also have a continuity clinic for residents to develop an outpatient practice consisting of patients they will follow through their four years of training.

 Andrews Women's hospital is the only dedicated women's hospital in Fort Worth with over 6,000 deliveries annually.
 Andrews Women's Hospital and Baylor Scott & White have robust gynecologic surgical experience, including da Vinci Surgical System training and the newest platform, the da Vinci Xl.
 We also have a robust interprofessional simulation center experience and are a Level III trauma center.